 The Early Years Foundation Stage Curriculum (Nursery/Reception) and the Key Stage 1 National Curriculum (Year 1/Year 2) provides us with a basis of the knowledge and skills that our children will learn throughout their time at St Chad's.

 Children begin their computing journey in the Early Years.
-Computing is part of the technology strand of Understanding the World.
+The scheme for Early Years (Reception) shows opportunities for using Mini Mash or Purple Mash as part of the Early Years classroom to support children in working towards early learning goals.
 Children begin to recognise that a range of technology is used in places such as homes and schools and they begin to select and use technology for particular purposes.
-Children are given opportunities to explore new apps, games and begin to programme during adult led sessions, in a purposeful way.
+Children are given opportunities Through Mini Mash to explore new apps, games and begin to programme during adult led sessions, in a purposeful way.
 We carefully guide children to complete an algorithm and then discuss ways they could 'debug' in line with the characteristics of effective learning.
 In their environment and continuous provision, children are given opportunities to:

 - Explore and use a range of technology such as iPads, cameras, computers and technological toys

 - Role play and make pretend electrical devices e.g. mobile phones, cameras, etc

 - Research key words or topics with supervision